awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 You do not need to create or manage the AWS owned keys\.
 However, you cannot view, use, track, or audit them\.
 AWS does not charge you a monthly fee or usage fee for AWS owned keys and they do not count against the [AWS KMS quotas](limits.md) for your account\.

-AWS owned key rotation \- For information about the types of KMS key that an AWS service supports, including AWS owned keys, see the *Encryption at Rest* topic in the user guide or developer guide for the service\.
+The rotation of AWS owned keys varies across services\.
+For information about the rotation of a particular AWS owned key, see the *Encryption at Rest* topic in the user guide or developer guide for the service\.

 ## Symmetric KMS keys<a name="symmetric-cmks"></a>

-When you create a AWS KMS key, by default, you get a symmetric KMS key\.
+When you create an AWS KMS key, by default, you get a symmetric KMS key\.

 In AWS KMS, a *symmetric KMS key* represents a 256\-bit encryption key that never leaves AWS KMS unencrypted\.
 To use a symmetric KMS key, you must call AWS KMS\.
 Symmetric keys are used in symmetric encryption, where the same key is used for encryption and decryption\.
 Unless your task explicitly requires asymmetric encryption, symmetric KMS keys, which never leave AWS KMS unencrypted, are a good choice\.